-Culverts are made up of an entrance where water flows into the culvert, a barrel, which is the closed conduit portion of the culvert, and an exit, where the water flows out of the culvert (see Figure 6-7).
+Culverts are made up of an entrance where water flows into the culvert, a barrel, which is the closed conduit portion of the culvert, and an exit, where the water flows out of the culvert (see the figure below).
 The total flow capacity of a culvert depends upon the characteristics of the entrance as well as the culvert barrel and exit.

-The Tailwater at a culvert is the depth of water on the exit or downstream side of the culvert, as measured from the downstream invert of the culvert (shown as TW on Figure 6-7).
+The Tailwater at a culvert is the depth of water on the exit or downstream side of the culvert, as measured from the downstream invert of the culvert (shown as TW on the figure below).
 The invert is the lowest point on the inside of the culvert at a particular cross section.
 The tailwater depth depends on the flow rate and hydraulic conditions downstream of the culvert.

-Headwater (HW on Figure 6-7) is the depth from the culvert inlet invert to the energy grade line, for the cross section just upstream of the culvert (Section 3).
+Headwater (HW on the figure below) is the depth from the culvert inlet invert to the energy grade line, for the cross section just upstream of the culvert (Section 3).
 The Headwater represents the amount of energy head required to pass a given flow through the culvert.

-The Upstream Water Surface (WSU on Figure 6-7) is the depth of water on the entrance or upstream side of the culvert (Section 3), as measured from the upstream invert of Cross Section 3.
+The Upstream Water Surface (WSU on the figure below) is the depth of water on the entrance or upstream side of the culvert (Section 3), as measured from the upstream invert of Cross Section 3.